ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/index.md

 [Download the mongo shell](https://www.mongodb.com/download-center/enterprise){: external} as part of the MongoDB Server or as a standalone package.
 To check whether the version is compatible with MongoDB EE 3.6 supported by {{site.data.keyword.ihsdbaas_mongodb_full}}, see [{{site.data.keyword.mongodb}} Release Notes](https://docs.mongodb.com/manual/release-notes/){: external}.

 To use the mongo shell to connect to your databases, run the following command.
-You can copy the commmand from the service dashboard.
+You can copy the command from the service dashboard.
 For more information about the mongo shell, see [mongo](https://docs.mongodb.com/manual/reference/program/mongo/index.html){: external}.

 ```
 # mongo 'mongodb://<host_name_1>:<port_1>,\